IanMilli/meme-generator-react/README.md

 - Semantic HTML5 markup
 - CSS custom properties
-- Flexbox
-- CSS Grid
+- MUI CSS framework
 - Mobile-first workflow
+- Node.js
+- React

 **Note: These are just examples.
 Delete this note and replace the list above with your own choices**